• Skip to main content

 • Don't overcrowd the pan, otherwise the temperature of the oil will reduce and your rolls won't be fried well.

-• To prepare a simple yogurt sauce: Mix Greek yogurt, red pepper flakes and dried mint well.
+• To prepare a simple yogurt sauce: Mix Greek yogurt, a little salt, red pepper flakes and dried mint well.
 And serve this in a bowl on the side of your sigara borek.

 NUTRITION